G1OJS/G1OJS.github.io/pages/airband_superhet.md

 as it's very quiet on background noise only.

 ![Airband Superhet V1,0]({{ site.baseurl }}/assets/img/Airband Superhet Max Transistors No IF Can Narrow Filters V1.0.png)

+This circuit is presented as a starting point for your own experimentation - but in my opinion it's a better starting point than some of the other circuits on the web!
+The development story with build pictures is on my G1OJS Instagram starting around [here](https://www.instagram.com/p/CvAnG36NHw5/) and ending about [here](https://www.instagram.com/p/Cvy-pRIoMbK/).
+I started off with a circuit using an IF Can - which I wound myself - and eliminating that from the design was a good move, I think.
+If I were rebuilding it, I would put a ceramic resonator in every IF stage not just before the first and last.